Mars Cube One: Propulsion

 The propulsion system features eight cold gas thrusters which control the trajectory, and a reaction control system to adjust their attitude (3D orientation).
 On the way to the correct transmission destination, the propulsion system made five small corrections to ensure the two small spacecraft were on the correct trajectory.
 Small changes in trajectory early on in the mission's deployment not only saved fuel but also the space which any extra fuel would have taken up, thus conserving volume for other important components inside the spacecraft.
 MarCO-B (WALL-E) had been leaking propellant gas almost since liftoff, but early assessments indicated it had enough to complete its mission.

 Having completed their primary mission, the small spacecraft shall continue in their elliptical orbits around the Sun.
-Engineers expect them to keep working for a couple weeks after they pass Mars orbit, depending on how long their propellant and electronics last.
+Engineers expected them to keep working for a couple weeks after they pass Mars orbit, depending on how long their propellant and electronics last.